 KEEP A DIARY OF YOUR SYMPTOMS AND TREATMENT

 You should make the effort to write down how you feel on a daily basis before, during and after treatment.
 This will assist us in ensuring that we secure the maximum amount of compensation possible on your behalf for your pain and suffering.

 Each patient’s circumstances are different, meaning that appropriate legal advice can only be given to you once we have taken detailed instructions from you.
 You should also bear in mind that there are strict time limits for bringing a personal injuries claim based on medical negligence and liability for defective products and we would therefore urge you to make contact with us without delay.

 Since DePuy announced the recall of its ASR hip replacement systems John McCarthy has blogged extensively on the legal issues surrounding the recall (see below) and he has been interviewed on the subject by the Irish Times.
 He is already representing several patients located throughout the country who have been affected by these defective hip replacement systems.
-If you would like to arrange a free initial consultation with John now call him on 023 883 3348023 883 3348 or email him at email@example.com to discuss your case in complete confidence and without commitment.
+If you would like to arrange a free initial consultation with John now you can call or email him at email@example.com to discuss your case in complete confidence and without commitment.